CONTACT K.S. ART RESTORATION

 Question 1: How do you restore a painting?

 K.S. : It depends on the type of damage it has.
 The most common treatments I do are: removing surface dirt, removing a darkened varnish, laying down lifting and flaking paint, repairing tears in a canvas painting, filling paint losses and retouching losses and damages.
 Firstly I try to work out the cause of the damage and I stabilise it.
 For example when there’s flaking paint, I secure all the original paint that’s still present.
 Secondly I’ll reconstruct missing or damaged parts of the image.
 Damages in a painting tend to be what you focus on when you look at the painting.
-Once they disappear you can again view the image properly and enjoy it.
+Once they disappear you can once again view the image properly and enjoy it.

 Question 2: What materials do you use?